lakshyashastri/xv6-enhanced/README.md

 ***
 - ## Sigalarm and sigreturn:
-    - Sigalarm is implemented as the `sigalarm(interval, handler)` system call, which periodically alerts a given process as it uses CPU time.
+    - Sigalarm is implemented as the `sigalarm(interval, handler)` system call, which periodically alerts a given process as it uses CPU `t`ime.
 The system calls are properly defined in all relevant files.
     - This is very useful in cases where a process needs to take periodic actions.
-    - After every `interval` CPU ticks, the kernel calls the `handler` function.
+    - After every `interval` CPU `t`icks, the kernel calls the `handler` function.
 The application will resume where it left off after `handler` returns.
     - `handler` is a pointer to the function that is supposed to be called.
     - We create a copy of the process trapframe in order to store the registers after the handler function expires.
 The variables are initialized in `trap.c`
     - We reset the the relevant `struct proc` members when an alarm is outstanding, and we also expire the handling function in `trap.c`